AdobeDocs/app-builder/guides/architecture_overview.md

 ##### Errors

 The [Errors SDK library](https://github.com/adobe/aio-lib-core-errors) is the base implementation for all errors thrown by the [SDK libraries](https://github.com/adobe/aio-sdk) and can be used by developers to manage their own errors.

+##### Networking

+The [Networking SDK library](https://github.com/adobe/aio-lib-core-networking) provides low-level networking tools such as exponential back-off that can be used in [SDK libraries](https://github.com/adobe/aio-sdk) and custom API clients.

 ### Token-Vending Machine